nirvati/printing/eclipse/server.home.template.md

 # Running SavaPage server in Eclipse

-The `server.home.template` directory contains files needed to run `savapage-server` in Eclipse.
+The `server.home.template` directory contains files needed to run `printing-server` in Eclipse.

-Copy the content to `savapage-server/server.home`
+Copy the content to `printing-server/server.home`

 The files below have placeholder content, so consult the content of each file and read the instructions carefully.